mianmaki/Arduino-sound-tracking-turret/README.md

 ## Results

-The turret can sometimes find generally the right direction, but with a lot of deviation and some measurements are completely off.
+The turret can find the right general direction, but with a lot of deviation and some measurements are completely off.
 Sometimes there is also a measurement error, shown by the red LED lighting up, which is when something in the program goes wrong and nonsensical values are measured.

 ## What I learned

-- Signal processing
-- Analyzing data from sensors
+- Processing and analyzing signal data
 - Optimizing program runtime
 - Optimizing measurement accuracy
 - Hardware interrupts
-- Controlling motors with software
+- Programming with Arduino IDE
+- Designing with KiCad (learned it specifically for the schematic)

 ## Future improvements

 - Taking into account height:
   - Being able to measure accurately even when sound comes from a different height
-  - Being able to also figure out which height it comes from; finding the source in 3D space
+  - Being able to also figure out which height it comes from; finding the direction in 3D space
   - Implementing at least a third sensor and a second servo to accomplish this (more sensors could also help accuracy since you can compare multiple time differences)
 - Having better suited microphones for accurate measurements (KY-038 not ideal for this project)
-- Processing AC signal with a different method
 - Having properly tuned microphones